The Best Contraction Timers and How to Use Them

 Movies tend to depict the onset of labor will be obvious, having seen it countless times on TV and in movies.
 But the real thing is more subtle, and knowing at what point during labor to head to the hospital is a delicate art.
 You don’t want go too early only to be sent home, but you also don’t want to end up catching your baby in the lobby of your building.
-And while there’s no hard-and-fast rule on how long labor can last, or how long it takes until she’s fully dilated and ready to push, contraction timers can give you some idea of how things are progressing.
-Contraction timer apps work by keeping track of the length and frequency of contractions, and the interval between each one, so you can skip the mental math, focus on comforting your partner, and still have an accurate record of contractions.
-Some contraction trackers indicate when it might be time to head to the hospital, and even those that don’t can help you gauge how quickly labor is progressing, which will help you determine on your own when to go to the hospital.
+And while there’s no hard-and-fast rule on how long labor can last, or how long it takes until she’s fully dilated and ready to push, contraction timers can give you some idea of how labor is progressing.
+The best contraction timer apps work by keeping track of the length and frequency of contractions, and the interval between each one, so you can skip the mental math, focus on comforting your partner, and still have an accurate record of contractions.
+Some contraction trackers alert you when it’s time to head to the hospital.
+And even contraction timers that don’t spell it all out can help you gauge how quickly labor is progressing, which will help you determine on your own when to go seek expert help.

 “People have always timed contractions, but [contraction timers are] a simplified way to do that,” says Dr. Sidney Wu, a doctor of obstetrics and gynecology at New York’s Weill Cornell Medicine.
 The apps “can be helpful as an adjunct.
 Are they necessary?
 No. But they’re not harmful.
 I would caution people to of course to use their own judgment and not just go according to what the app says.
 Use your common sense.
 Call your doctor.
 Everyone’s labor is different.
 The apps can be helpful and provide general guidance.”